Darryl Stingley: Regular season

+Playoffs

 Post-football activities

 On May 9, 1992, having completed his remaining 24 credit hours through a correspondence course program, Darryl Stingley received his bachelor of physical education from Purdue University.

 Even though Stingley said he forgave Tatum, the pair never reconciled.
 Tatum reached out to Stingley several times, including while promoting his own autobiography.
-HBO invited both men to appear on the 25th anniversary of the accident, but Stingley refused after he learned of the title of Tatum's 1996 biography, Final Confessions of NFL Assassin Jack Tatum, the third with that term in its title.
+HBO invited both men to appear on the 25th anniversary of the incident but Stingley refused after he learned of the title of Tatum's 1996 biography, Final Confessions of NFL Assassin Jack Tatum, the third with that term in its title.
 Stingley worried Tatum's efforts to contact him were profit-motivated.
-However, in a 1992 article in Jet, Stingley said that while he had forgiven Tatum a long time ago Tatum had had opportunities to contact him any time after the injury, but did not make an effort.
+However, in a 1992 article in Jet, Stingley said that while he had forgiven Tatum a long time ago, Tatum had opportunities to contact him any time after the injury but did not make an effort.